protocode-community/project-protocode-dashboard/README.md

 4. Building your GitHub activity & contribution Profile to showcase what you achieved since starting your dev journey.

 ## Usage
-- For now, either comment out the unsplash API call, or paste your ACCESS KEY - and don't forget to remove it before pushing to git.
-We are looking for a way to make a public call or maybe set up dot-env to work with environment variables.
-- In your chrome browser go to chrome://extensions and 'load unpacked files' from your project directory (or a duplicate).
+- In your chrome browser go to chrome://extensions and 'load unpacked files' from your project directory (or a copy).
 - It should work now - Open a new tab - allow location for weather API.

 ## Maintainers